Miry1919/hugosite/content/books.md

 * _Pensieri lenti e veloci_ — Daniel Kahneman
 * _Indistractable: How to Control Your Attention and Choose Your Life_ — Nir Eyal
 * _Cromorama.
 Come il colore ha cambiato il nostro sguardo_ — Riccardo Falcinelli
+*_On the Plurality of Worlds_ — David Kellogg Lewis

 &nbsp;